What can you expect when your baby is four weeks old?

-You may be settling into a better sleeping schedule now, which means less interruptions for eating.
-However, night time eating is still quite frequent for one month olds, so soldier on with those sleepless nights.
+You may be settling into a better sleeping schedule now, which means fewer interruptions for eating.
+However, nighttime eating is still quite frequent for one-month-olds, so soldier on with those sleepless nights.

 If you’re having trouble breastfeeding, it might be time to seek help and make sure there’s nothing else going on, so book an appointment with your GP and ask for some support.
 In the meantime, check out these tips for the best positions to try when breastfeeding.

 If your baby is crying for hours on end, three times a week for at least three weeks, she might be suffering from Colic.
 It affects up to 40% of babies, but that doesn’t make it any easier to deal with.
 Talk to your doctor if you notice your baby is crying for hours for no reason - and check out our tips on how to deal with colic.